wslyvh/paperweight/README.md

 # Paperweight 🗿

-**Take control of your inbox.**

-Paperweight is a local-first desktop app that helps you understand and reduce unwanted email.
-Connect your mailbox, sync recent messages, see who emails you the most, and use simple workflows to clean things up over time.
+**Your inbox knows where your data lives.
+We help you take back control.**

+Every account you create, every service you sign up for, every online purchase is connected to your email address.
+Most people have 100+ accounts they've forgotten about, creating security risks and privacy exposure.

+Paperweight uses your inbox as a discovery tool to take back control over your digital footprint and personal data.

+Local-first.
 Your data stays on your computer.
-Paperweight is built to be privacy-respecting by default.
+Respecting your privacy by default.

 ## Features

+- **Account inventory** — Discover which vendors and services have your data
+- **GDPR deletion support** — Generate data deletion requests to reduce exposure
+- **Marketing email detection** — Find and unsubscribe from unwanted bulk email
+- **Sender insights** — See who emails you the most
 - **Local-first** — Your emails and settings stay on your machine
-- **Open-source** — Built in public, contributions welcome
 - **Privacy-respecting** — No data sent to external servers
-- **Inbox insights** — See who emails you the most
-- **Account inventory** — Discover which vendors have your data
-- **Unsubscribe workflows** — Clean up unwanted emails
+- **Open development** — Built in public, source code available for audit

 ## Email Providers

-- Custom IMAP
+- ✅ Custom IMAP
-- Google
+- ✅ Google / Gmail
-- Microsoft (coming soon)
+- 🔜 Microsoft (coming soon)
-- Apple (coming soon)
+- 🔜 Apple (coming soon)

 ## Contributing